 Research by Chief Executive magazine and the USC Annenberg Center for Public Relations suggests that many CEOs don’t prioritize participation in a public conversation that departs from tangible business goals.
-Forty-four percent of 210 CEOs surveyed said their most important communication goal for 2019 was to sell the company’s products and services, and 60% said they were unlikely to speak out about any social issue.
+Forty-four percent of 210 CEOs surveyed said their most important communication goal was to sell the company’s products and services.
+Some 60% said they were unlikely to speak out about any social issue.
 For those who said they did plan to speak publicly about issues, the most pressing topics named were data privacy, healthcare, and diversity and inclusion.

 When asked which communications strategies they considered most valuable, social media and online influencers were chosen by 30% of the CEOs, nosing out original content distributed through their company’s own channels, which was named by 28%.
 It’s good news that corporate leaders are starting to appreciate the power of social media, but progress has been slow.